drapertoby/portfolio-toby-draper/noodle_2.md

 <div style="border: 1px solid #ddd; background-color: #f9f9f9; padding: 1.5rem; margin-bottom: 2rem; border-radius: 6px;">
   <p style="font-size: 1.1rem; line-height: 1.6; margin: 0;">
-   I was very happy with the first visualisation.
-Across six sessions Average Power increased and FTP improved.
-Average Heart Rate dropped too.
-Fitness improved — higher intensity required less effort, shown by the lower heart rate.
-   Another reason I like it is the imperfections.
-There is no indication of when the activities were completed.
-They were spread infrequently over twenty months, but the chart makes it look like they happened at regular intervals.
-   My plan is to adjust this as part of the next phase where I will experiment with the data set in Tableau.
+   I was pleased with this visualisation — Average Power increases relative to FTP, while Average Heart Rate drops.
+That’s what improving fitness looks like: higher intensity, less effort.
+I also like its imperfections, which sparked ideas for further       noodling.
+For example time isn’t relative here, the chart implies regular intervals but sessions were spread unevenly over twenty months.
+I plan to address this in the next phase and experiment with the dataset in Tableau.
   </p>
 </div>